 Heal, Grow and Flourish with Trauma Therapy

 Case Study – Darren’s Trauma Therapy Story

 Darren has tried individual counselling before.
 In fact, he has tried various therapy groups at school including anger management and art therapy.
-This helped him deal with his anger and hostility towards his teachers and peers.
+Through therapy sessions, Darren dealt with his anger and hostility towards his teachers and peers.
 But he still struggled with symptoms of PTSD.
 Now, Darren came to counseling to work with a trauma specialist.
 We chose to use creative interventions to express his feelings and work through his past trauma, because of his previous experiences using art in therapy.
 In the sessions, Darren had the freedom to create art work and stories about his situation.
 Working in this way felt safer for Darren.

 After some time, Darren developed a greater ability to reflect on his own experiences and courage to speak directly about his past and how growing up without his father had affected him.
 Working in therapy helped Darren realise the impact his father’s absence had on his self-esteem and self-worth.
 He grew to understand that his experience of neglect and abandonment traumatised him for several years, and that he found it difficult to trust people because he didn’t want to grow attached to anyone in case he felt hurt by them.
 Darren finally understood why he used drugs and alcohol to cope with his experience of childhood trauma.